kuruwa2/ctf-writeups/INS'hAck_2019/Readme.md

 Appreciate help from dyadi and Kevin

-Really nice CTF with lots of challenges
+Very interesting CTF with lots of challenges

 ![alt text](rank.png)